ShahzadDiyal/Eye-Care-Project-Mern-Stack-/README.md

 This project is licensed under the **MIT License**.

-- **Image Storage:** Images used in EyeZen are stored securely in Cloudinary, ensuring fast loading times and high-quality visuals.
+- **Image Storage:** Images used in  Eye Care are stored securely in Cloudinary, ensuring fast loading times and high-quality visuals.

 ## Contributors

-EyeZen is the result of collaborative efforts from a team of passionate individuals dedicated to enhancing eye care awareness.
+ Eye Care is the result of collaborative efforts from a team of passionate individuals dedicated to enhancing eye care awareness.
 Meet our contributors:

 ## Screenshots